Charles Christian Nahl: Career

-At the time of rising political tensions in Hesse in the 1840s, Nahl and his friend Frederick August Wenderoth (1819–1884) moved to Paris in 1846.
+At the time of rising political tensions in Electorate of Hesse in the 1840s, Nahl and his friend Frederick August Wenderoth (1819–1884) moved to Paris in 1846.
 There he enjoyed some success at the salon and changed his name to the French version, "Charles".

 The February Revolution of 1848 prompted another move by Nahl and Wenderoth.
 They were accompanied this time by Nahl's mother and siblings, including half-brother Hugo Wilhelm Arthur Nahl (1833–1889) and half-sister Laura Nahl (d.
 1857).
 They emigrated to Brooklyn, New York, where they heard of the gold strike.

 Nahl reached Nevada City, California the next year, and moved to Rough and Ready, California.
 Here, he mistakenly purchased a "salted" mine.

 Having no luck in mining along the Yuba River, Nahl and his young half-brother Arthur opened a studio with Wenderoth in Sacramento, which was booming with mining-related businesses.
 They painted images of miners and life on the frontier.
 After the 1852 Sacramento fire, they moved to San Francisco.
 (Arthur Nahl made an illustration of the fire).

 Wenderoth left for a trip to the South Seas and Australia, through 1853.
 After his return, in 1856, he married Laura Nahl, his friend's half-sister.
 They moved to Philadelphia, Pennsylvania, where they intended to settle.
 Laura died later that year or in 1857, in the birth of their first child, who also died.
 Wenderoth lived and worked for a time in South Carolina, then returned to Philadelphia.